rdzcn/mk-todo/docs/week24.md

 14. Partly done.
 Currently no need for CompletedTodoList component. (still to implement fetchTodos)

-15.
+15. Passing a `{completed}` prop to TodoList to specify the title.
+Instead of `h1` now using `span` as it is inline element.
+That is, `{todos.length}` will appear next to the title.

-16. Partly done.
-Currently no need for CompletedTodo component.
-(Need to remove the Edit button from Completed Todo List)
+16. Rendering completed Todos in TodoList.

 # Follow up on previous weeks

 1. Change the README.md.
 Include the tasks for each week together with links to branch deploys on Netlify to see the progress.

 2. Refactor Show/Hide logic of Completed Todos.
-Conditional labelling of the buttons.
+Implement conditional labelling of the button.